garden-io/garden/docs/guides/deprecations.md

 The command `sync stop` will only be available inside dev console in a future breaking change release.
 Do not use it as a standalone Garden command.
 Instead, we recommend stopping syncs inside the dev console with `sync stop`.

+<h3 id="syncRestartCommand">The `sync restart` command.</h3>

+The command `sync restart` will only be available inside dev console in a future breaking change release.
+Do not use it as a standalone Garden command.
+Instead, we recommend restarting syncs inside the dev console with `sync restart`.

 ## Garden Plugins

 <h3 id="hadolintPlugin">The plugin `hadolint`</h3>